LACMIP/emu/docs/_documentation/cataloging.md

 1. Type the LACMIP locality number into the *Locality* field in EMu.
 You only need to enter the numerals.
 When you click outside of the field, EMu will look up and attach the [site record]({{ site.baseurl }}/documentation/sites/) for this locality.
 Check that the information in this field looks correct, e.g. if you are cataloging material from the Chico Formation and the site record data says "Ladd Formation", that would suggest you mis-typed the locality number.
 1. Write the lot number on the paper ID tag.
 EMu will autogenerate this in the *Lot No.* field.
 Please note that when EMu autogenerates this number is inconsistent, and may be either immediately or at the time you save the record.

-Immediately notify an IP staff member if EMu does not generate a lot number, or if you believe the lot number is incorrect (e.g., if a number was skipped).
+Immediately notify an IP staff member if EMu does not generate a lot number, or if you believe the lot number was generated incorrect.
+Lot numbers should increase sequentially.
 {: .notice--warning}

 1. Enter the *Count* from the paper ID tag into the EMu *Lot Count* field.
 (The record will not save if you leave this field blank.)